Common Foxglove

 • Ensure soil and gravel are uncontaminated before transport.

-• Check wildflower mixes to ensure that they do not contain Common Foxglove.
+• Check wildflower mixes to ensure that they do not contain common foxglove.

 • Ensure that plants are disposed of in a garbage bag if found in floral arrangements to prevent seeds from spreading.